dfinity/portal/docs/developer-docs/integrations/sns/managing-sns/sns-asset-canister.md

 The asset canister of an SNS serves the frontend assets related to the SNS.
 The contents of the asset canister must be configured prior to the launch of the SNS, and any changes afterwards must be approved on via an SNS proposal.
 These changes are referred to as 'upgrades' to the asset canister in the remainder of this document.

-/// Explain how the asset canister interacts with the SNS, including how it must be change before launch and how it can be adjusted after the launch (set permissions)
-/// Link to into how the relevant proposals can be sent / how the assets can be updated

 This section is relevant if your project contains an asset canister and describes how you can test handing over control of an asset canister to an SNS.

 :::info